 COVID-19 was declared a pandemic on 11th March 2020 by the World Health Organisation (WHO).
 It is a disease affecting the lungs, and is caused by a new coronavirus known as SARS-CoV2.
 Most people with the virus have mild symptoms.
 However, some people, for example older adults and those with underlying health conditions including heart disease and diabetes, may develop more severe symptoms, leading to hospitalisation, increased support for breathing (e.g. use of a ventilator in an intensive care unit) or even death.
-There are currently no vaccines against the virus, or proven treatments to treat it.
+There are currently a few vaccines against the virus that have been approved or are awaiting approval to prevent the infection in the first place.
+There are also some treatments proven to be beneficial in Covid-19, but further research is still needed.